Nizhny Novgorod Hydroelectric Station: History

 Volga Hydroelectric Station, it was often called an 'innovation testing range'.
 It also was the USSR's longest dam.

 More than 15,000 people came to the construction site.
 Construction site's infrastructure has been built along with construction of the station.
 Many industries of Zavolzhye and Gorodets owe their existence to the station's construction.
 Zavolzhye town was built from scratch.
 8,500 houses and 700 state-owned and public buildings were moved to Zavolzhye and Gorodets from villages that were to be flooded.

 The first concrete pouring for the dam took place in April 1951.
-The river current was stopped August 24, 1955.
-November 2, 1955, when the first turbine was put under load, is an official station's launch date.
-The last eight turbine was run in December 1956.
-In 1959 generators' cooling system improvement and reinforcement of turbines were implemented, increasing installed power by 120 MW to 520 MW.
+The river current was stopped on August 24, 1955.
+November 2, 1955, when the first turbine was put under load, is the station's official launch date.
+The last of the eight turbines was run in December 1956.
+In 1959, the generators' cooling system improvement and reinforcement of turbines were implemented, increasing installed power by 120 MW, to 520 MW.